Adolphe Thiers: Second Republic

-The Second Empire
+Second Empire

 Thiers went to Brussels, where he learned that Louis-Napoleon had organized a national referendum on his rule; more than seven million voters approved the coup, while 646,000 disapproved it.
 Only in Paris was the coup unpopular; only 133,000 of 300,000 voters approved the coup.
 Special tribunals were set up to judge the republican opponents of the new regime; 5,000 were confined to house arrest, almost ten thousand were deported to prison camps in Algeria, and 240 were sent to camps in Guyana.
 71 Republican deputies of the Assembly were, like Thiers, expelled from France.
 Thiers was bored in Brussels, so he moved to London, where his wife and mother-in-law joined him.
 He was received by the Duke of Wellington and Benjamin Disraeli, but as a native of Provence, he could not endure the British climate and soon departed for long travels in Germany and Italy.
 In the summer of 1852, Louis-Napoleon decided that he was no longer a threat, and on 20 August 1852 he was allowed to return to Paris.
 He stayed out of politics.
 He resumed his friendship with the painter Delacroix and with the sculptor François Rude, whom he had commissioned to make sculptural decoration for the Arc-de-Triomphe.
 For the next ten years, he devoted his attention to writing his history of the Consulate and Empire, publishing two volumes a year.
 The 19th and final 20th volume were published in 1862.
 The series was an immense public success; he sold fifty thousand subscriptions to the entire series, for a total of a million volumes.
 In addition to the advance of 500,000 francs he received for writing the work, he received author's royalties, which added to his already substantial fortune from mining stock and the inheritance from his father-in-law.